tdwg/website/conferences/2023/session-list/index.md

 We expect to gather a set of presentations illustrating varied approaches with different aims, from pure scientific scenarios to more applied ones (e.g., conservation, planning, climate change adaptation), from all-in-one comprehensive portals to specific solutions to make heterogeneous data compatible.

 {:id="sym12"}
-### SYM 12 Improving the quality of taxonomic data publishing and list building
+### SYM12 Improving the quality of taxonomic data publishing and list building

 Session type
 : Symposium (unsolicited presentations considered)